 - Closer to civilization: Parking lots and truck stops

-Look for the brown and yellow (usually) signs announcing your entrance to public land and you’ll know you’re in the right place.
+Look for the (usually) brown and yellow signs announcing your entrance to public land and you’ll know you’re in the right place.
 Be aware of wildfires during the warmer months in California and surrounding areas when planning your trip – camping is not permitted when there are active wildfires in the area.

 - Scour Google Maps.
 Again, look for the green areas that signify public lands.
 Use Google Earth to get an idea of roads and landscapes.

-- Attempt to camp on a paved road.
-If not possible, camp on bare, well-packed gravel.
+- Attempt to camp close by a paved road.
+If not possible, camp near a bare, well-packed gravel track.
 Note that this is done at your own risk: if renting an Escape Campervan, you are NOT covered by insurance and are NOT covered in the Escape Roadside Assistance plan if you are OFF a paved road.
 Camping on a level area also makes sleeping more comfortable.

 - If you’re going to an area where others have camped before, pick a site that has been used before.
 Plants, soil, and wildlife are impacted by new campsites so using existing ones will minimize your impact on the forest.
 Always follow Leave No Trace principles.